 Children with type 2 diabetes are at a greater risk for serious health problems as they grow older.
 Vascular issues, such as heart disease, are a common complication for children with type 2 diabetes.
 Other complications, such as eye problems and nerve damage, may occur and progress faster in children with type 2 diabetes than in those with type 1 diabetes.

 Weight control difficulties, high blood pressure, and hypoglycemia are also found in children with the diagnosis.
 Weakened eyesight and poor kidney function have also been found to occur over a lifetime of having type 2 diabetes.

 Since diabetes is harder to diagnosis and treat in children, the outcomes for children with type 2 diabetes are not easy to predict.
 Type 2 diabetes in young people is a relatively new issue in medicine, and research into its causes, outcomes, and treatment strategies is still ongoing.
 Future studies are needed to analyze the long-term consequences of having type 2 diabetes from youth.

 You can help children avoid diabetes by encouraging them to:

 - Practice healthy habits.
 Children who eat well-balanced meals and limit their intake of sugar and refined carbs are less likely to become overweight and develop diabetes.

 - Get moving.
 Regular exercise is important for preventing diabetes.
 Organized sports or neighborhood pick-up games are great ways to get kids moving and active.
 Limit television time and encourage outside play instead.

-- Set a good example.
-Children learn by their parents’ example, so be active with your child and encourage good habits by demonstrating them yourself.
+It’s also important to set a good example for children.
+Be active with your child and encourage good habits by demonstrating them yourself.